ncatlab/nlab-content/pages/1/4/6/1/1641/content.md

 ## Familiarly fibrations

-Topological functors can be developed along the lines of Grothendieck theory of fibrations, where  _cartesian morphisms_  are reeplaced by  _cartesian families_.
+The theory of topological functors can be developed along the lines of Grothendieck's theory of fibrations, where  _cartesian morphisms_  are replaced by  _cartesian families_.
 In this way just as by definition  "A functor is a _fibration_ if it creates cartesian morphisms and cartesian morphism compose", there is the definition "A functor is _topological_  if it creates cartesian families and cartesian families compose".

 ## References